 Benjamin Mourot is a french photographer who has captured fantastic and unique images along the rugged Italian Riviera.
 “The Five Lands” or Cinque Terre as it’s known around the world, is comprised of five coastal villages in the Liguria region which is on many travelers bucket lists.
-Here Benjamin shares his advice about the most difficult aspects of landscape photography in Cinque Terre and the nearby fishing village of Portofino: capturing the best light and finding unique perspectives.
+Below Benjamin answers some questions and shares his advice about the most difficult aspects of landscape photography at Cinque Terre and the nearby fishing village of Portofino: capturing the best light and finding unique perspectives.
 Head over to the Benjamin Mourot Photography Facebook page to see what else he is up to.

 SUZ: Firstly, your photographs of Cinque Terre are inspiring and thank you for sharing your photography advice with us.
 Did you travel back and forth between coastal towns to get all the photographs you wanted or did you systematically shoot them one after the other?

 BM: I had a tight schedule due to parking and possible train delays, so I would not have the chance to return unfortunately.
 This meant that I had to identify many of the best locations ahead of time using Google Maps.

 BM: One thing is certain, that the best times are early morning and late evening.
 These moments are magical for their wonderful light.
 All the villages of the Cinque Terre are oriented east-west, so you have to come early for the sunrise.
 Once the sun passes over the first houses, everything will be backlit.
 The midday sun is very interesting to get nice water clarity and a nice color rendering of these places.
 The best views of Cinque Terre are the paths leading outside, where you can admire the villages with hindsight.
 Another view that is beautiful but more dangerous is right on the dike where you can get the front view of the village (seen in the image above).